heclak/community-a4e-c/README.md

 ## Installation

-Download the latest A-4E-C installation file from the releases page.
-[Version 1.3](https://github.com/heclak/community-a4e-c/releases/tag/v1.3)
+Download the latest A-4E-C installation file from the [releases page](https://github.com/heclak/community-a4e-c/releases/)

 Unzip the contents of the zip file into the following folder: `C:\Users\username\Saved Games\DCS`